kxk302/PqFinder_Docker/README.md

 The output file name is 'pqsf_out.fasta', the output file folder is '/Users/kxk302/workspace/PqsFinder_Docker/output/Homo_sapiens/', and absolute path to output file name is '/Users/kxk302/workspace/PqsFinder_Docker/output/Homo_sapiens/pqsf_out_chr22.fasta'.

-Besides the fasta and output files, pqsfinder accepts minimum score and a True/False flag indicating whether overalpping G4s should be reported or not.
+Besides the fasta and output files, pqsfinder accepts minimum score and a 1/0 (True/False) flag indicating whether overalpping G4s should be reported or not.

 On Unix/Mac OS, to run the containerized version of pqsfinder, run the following command:
 > ./scripts/run_pqsfinder.sh FastaFileAbsolutPath OutputFileAbsolutePath MinScore Overlapping

 For example:

-> ./scripts/run_pqsfinder.sh /Users/kxk302/workspace/PqFinder_Docker/genomes/Homo_sapiens/chr22.fa /Users/kxk302/workspace/PqsFinder_Docker/output/Homo_sapiens/pqsf_out_chr22.fasta 30 TRUE
+> ./scripts/run_pqsfinder.sh /Users/kxk302/workspace/PqFinder_Docker/genomes/Homo_sapiens/chr22.fa /Users/kxk302/workspace/PqsFinder_Docker/output/Homo_sapiens/pqsf_out_chr22.fasta 30 1

 On Windows, to run the containerized version of pqsfinder, run the following command: